 5 Under Utilities on the hand control, Get Axis Position, set the camera platform to your latitude using the up and down direction buttons turning the declination motor.
 This is the same angle you have set your wedge to.
 The shaft of the main motor of the mount is now pointing at the sky at the same angle as your latitude and so is your DSLR and finder scope.

 6 You are now ready to EQ align and Polar Align the mount.

 6.1 Choose EQ South Align.
 Then choose the One Star Align option.
 Input the data for your position, date, time and coordinates as prompted by the hand control.
 Using the direction buttons slew to your chosen known alignment star when prompted by the hand control.
 Once you have centered and aligned the alignment star, press enter.
 The mount now knows where it is and is ready to be Polar aligned.
 In the Southern Hemisphere Acrux and Hadar work well as Alignment and Polar Alignment stars.

 7 Press align on the hand control then press Polar Align and follow the hand control instructions.
 Make the fine adjustments to the wedge in Latitude and Azimuth to accurately align the mount.
 If you have taken care with the rough polar alignment of the tripod and care in setting the wedge angle as well as the axis position angle (hand control) the adjustments required will be small.

-Important: these adjustments are made to the wedge itself, adjusting the latitude and the RA axes, not touching the hand control, as per the instructions displayed on the hand control.
+Important: these adjustments are made to the wedge itself, adjusting the Latitude and the RA axis, not touching the hand control, as per the instructions displayed on the hand control.
 Take care not to disturb the tripod whilst adjusting the wedge.

 8 Once you are happy that your alignment star is dead center in the eyepiece, press enter and your mount should now be Polar Aligned.